angela1C/Programming-and-Scripting-Project/README.md

 ### The Iris data set and machine learning
 The Iris dataset appears in many text books and tutorials related to statistical and machine learning.
 Statistical learning is a set of tools for modelling and understanding complex data sets.
 Machine learning is about learning from data and while it is often associated with artificial intelligence, it is also used in  areas such as image and voice recognition, natural language processing and many other areas.
 Machine learning is about learning some properties of a data set and then testing those properties against another data set.

 [scikit-learn](https://scikit-learn.org/stable/index.html) is a machine learning package in python that actually uses the Iris dataset in its demonstrations.
-Scikit learn provides some information about machine learning and outlines how in general a[machine learning problem](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting)
+Scikit learn provides some information about machine learning and outlines how in general a [machine learning problem](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting)
 >considers a set of n samples of data and then tries to predict properties of unknown data.
 If each sample is more than a single number and, for instance, a multi-dimensional entry (aka multivariate data), it is said to have several attributes or features.

 The Iris data set is a relatively small multi-variate data set containing of only 150 rows and 5 fields or variables in columns.
 Each observation in the Iris data set consists of a four dimensional array of numerical measurements and a single categorical class of iris species to which it belongs and represents one instance of an iris plant or flower.